A reader's relationship might hinge on the answer.

 Meanwhile, banks rated only a 782 out of 1,000, according to JD Power.
 That translates into just over 78 percent.

 Still, pressuring you to leave Bank of America isn’t a sound decision financially or emotionally.
-If you’re in the 78 percent, and if you’re not paying fees to Bank of America to keep your account there, this episode is a good lesson in more than money.
+If you’re in the 78 percent, and not paying fees to Bank of America to keep your account there, this episode is a good lesson in more than money.
 It reveals how your relationship will proceed on all kinds of issues where you two differ.

 You’re offering a healthy compromise by moving some of your money into PenFed.
 If your boyfriend wants to convince you to move the rest, the best way to do that is to put your money where his mouth is: Prove over the course of a year just how much money you saved and made by making the switch.
 If that adds up, you sound like a smart enough women, Katy, to make an objective decision.